Super Sunday (phone-a-thon)

 The Super Sunday phone-a-thon is an annual fundraising event held by many of the 155 Jewish federations located in North America.
 The phone-a-thons are typically expected to raise most of the budget for the federation and its constituent agencies and organizations.

 The name "Super Sunday" is borrowed from the American football usage for the day on which the Super Bowl is played.
 Impliedly, the Super Sunday phone-a-thon is also the major annual event for the federation, as Super Sundays play a large role in the life of the local Jewish community.
 The results of a Super Sunday can have a major impact on the contribution intake of any particular federation, and thus can have a domino effect on the various entities that receive federation funding, such as social service organization, classes, scholarships, and family care.
+The success of Super Sunday holds substantial weight, as it directly influences the contribution intake for the federation.

 Some of the largest and most visible Super Sundays occur in the major urban areas with large Jewish concentrations, such as Los Angeles and New York, but also through smaller federations, such as Seattle and Minneapolis.
 Super Sunday was created by Jerry Dick of the Jewish Federation of Greater Washington in 1980.